svenrademakers/toy-transaction-engine/readme.md

 As mentioned before we will have a lot of random access.
 * we need to lookup if an
 given transaction already exist.
-* on a disputes and chargeback we need to look for the associated transactions.
+* on a disputes and chargeback's we need to look for the associated transactions.
 * on deposits and
-withdrawals we need to lookup the associated accounts.
+withdrawals we need to lookup and edit the associated accounts.

-The account data and transaction data is relatively small itself.
+The account data and transaction data itself is relatively small.

 Considering the previous points, using HashMap's would be the best fit given insertion and random access takes a constant time.
-However they will produce greater cache misses due to the allocations of hashmap buckets being spread over the memory.
-BTreeMaps would be a better for memory locality.
-I will settle on HashMaps. if i have time left i would like to measure if more cache friendly containers are actually faster.
+However they will produce greater cache misses due to its scattered memory access pattern.
+BTreeMaps would be a better for memory locality, but I will settle on HashMaps.
+If i have time left i would like to measure if more cache friendly containers are a better fit for this application.